Echoes of charged black-bounce spacetimes: Introduction

-Recently, various aspects of the charged black-bounce spacetimes have been proposed, which are the Reissner Nordstr{\"o}m geometry \cite{ret28,ret29}.
+Given the demonstrated existence of the black-bounce-Kerr geometries \cite{ret28} and the black-bounce-Schwarzschild \cite{ret29}, it is reasonably suspect that analogous black bounce variants of the Reissner-Nordstr{\"o}m spacetimes will exist.
+Physically, we can find some answers in Ref.\cite{ret30}, in which the regularizing procedure has been proposed, i.e., the radial coordinate $r$ in the Reissner-Nordstr{\"o}m metric is replaced by $\sqrt{r^{2}+l^{2}}$, here $l$ is the bounce parameter of the charged black-bounce associated with the Plank length.
+This geometry implies a regularizing procedure: the introduction of bounce parameter or a length scale is applied to the Reissner Nordstr{\"o}m geometry black hole, and which is globally free from curvature singularities, passes all weak field observational tests and smoothly interpolates between regular black holes and charged traversable wormholes.
+Alternatively, we can comprehend the charged black-bounce spacetimes as: an electromagnetic charge is introduced to the black-bounce spacetimes \cite{ret31, ret32}, where the black-bounce can be derived from the Schwarzschild black hole in terms of the regularizing procedure.
 In this paper, we attempt to provide an investigation to the QNM of the charged black-bounce spacetimes and disclose the physical reasons behind such phenomena.
 Physically, we analyse the properties of spacetimes in the context of the perturbation of electromagnetic fields and scalar fields, and our results show that echoes signal appears on the condition that the parameters are constrained.

 The paper is organized as follows.
-In Sec. \ref{secII}, we introduce the charged black-bounce spacetimes, the equations of motion under the influence of scalar field and electromagnetic field perturbation, meanwhile the corresponding effective potential are derived and the figure of the effective potential under the perturbation of electromagnetic field is discussed.
-In Sec. \ref{secIII}, the time domain integration method is introduced.
-In Sec. \ref{secIV}, the time-domain profiles of the electromagnetic field and scalar field in the context of the black hole and the wormhole by configurating different spacetime parameters are analyzed, including the different ringdown behaviors.
-In Sec. \ref{secV}, the QNM frequencies of the charged black-bounce spacetimes are reported.
-Finally, the work is summarized in Sec. \ref{secVI}.
+In Sec.\ref{sec2}, we introduce the charged black-bounce spacetimes, the equations of motion under the influence of scalar field and electromagnetic field perturbation, meanwhile the corresponding effective potential is derived and the figure of the effective potential under the perturbations of scalar field and electromagnetic field are discussed.
+In Sec.\ref{sec3}, the time domain integration method is introduced.
+In Sec.\ref{sec4}, the time-domain profiles of the scalar field and electromagnetic field in the context of the black hole and the wormhole by configurating different spacetime parameters are analyzed, including the different ringdown behaviors.
+In Sec.\ref{sec5}, the QNM frequencies of the charged black-bounce spacetimes are reported.
+Finally, the work is summarized in Sec.\ref{sec6}.